yihui/yihui.org/content/en/2018-09-10-notebook-war.md

 ### 10. Notebooks make it easy to teach poorly

 I feel the problem is more about "the notable Jupyter tutorials are bad" than "notebooks are bad for tutorials".
-Joel is strongly against the "Ctrl-Enter" type of tutorials.
+Joel is strongly against the "`Ctrl + Enter`" type of tutorials.
 He didn't mention what type of tutorials were good in the slides, but I guess besides the interactive way of running code in notebooks, there are pretty much only two other types of tutorials:

 1. Code that you can only stare at.
 A typical example is hardcopies of books.
 You cannot easily copy code from paper.